nhx-finance/sdk-server/README.md

 #### Protected Endpoints

 All other API endpoints require API key authentication.
-These endpoints can only be called by authenticated servers that have the API key stored in Azure Key Vault:
+These endpoints can only be called by authenticated servers that have the API key stored in Google Secret Manager:

 - `POST /api/token/transfer` - Transfer tokens
 - `GET /api/balance/*` - Balance-related endpoints